nanlimarketing/nanlimarketing.github.io/_pages/publications.md

 </div>

-<b>Work-in-Progress</b>
+<b>Selected Work-in-Progress</b>

 -------

 - "Buy Now, Play Never: Why Consumers Purchase Things They Don’t Use", with Avery Haviv
 - "Are Goal Achievements Effective in Driving Product Usage?
-Evidence from a Video Game Platform", with Honglin Deng and Heng Zhao
+Evidence from a Video Game Platform", with Hongling Deng and Heng Zhao
-- "Does Competition Result in Excessive Clickbaits in News?", with Yi Tang
+- "The Impact of Climate Change on Firms' ESG Disclosure Decision" with Yuxin Chen, Zhen Fang and Zhe Zhang
 - "Competition and Planned Obsolescence - Evidence from Discrete GPU Market"